- What is a Buy-to-Let Repayment Mortgage?

 Lenders typically want the rent to cover at least 125% of the mortgage payments.
 Your personal income and credit score also play a part.
 Lenders assess these factors to decide how much they’ll lend you.

-To get a rough guide, use the calculator below.
+To get a rough guide, use our buy to let mortgage calculator.

 Is A Buy-To-Let Repayment Mortgage A Good Idea?